Liquidations

 2. **Seize Collateral**: The protocol calculates the amount of collateral to be seized, factoring in the liquidation bonus for the liquidator's reward.

-3. Full Repayment: The liquidator repays the borrower's outstanding debt, and the corresponding collateral — including the liquidation bonus — is transferred to the liquidator.
+3. **Full or Partial Repayment**: The liquidator repays the borrower's outstanding debt, and the corresponding collateral — including the liquidation bonus — is transferred to the liquidator.

 4. **Handle Bad Debt**: If the seized collateral is insufficient to cover the borrower's debt, the remaining shortfall is marked as **bad debt**.